Forethought-Technologies/solve-android/README.md

 Forethought.INSTANCE.dataParameters = dataParameters
 ```

-### Handoffs
+### Callback Methods

+ForethoughtListener includes the following callback methods.
+- `forethoughtHandoffRequested`
+  - Called when the user is being handed off to another helpdesk (e.g. Salesforce, Zendesk, Kustomer, etc.).
+- `onWidgetClosed`
+  - Called when the widget is being closed.
+- `onWidgetError`
+  - Called when the widget does not render properly.

-To handoff from Forethought to another helpdesk / provider, implement the following:
+To implement these callback methods, add the following:

 1. Make sure the `Activity/Fragment` implements the ForethoughtListener interface, and override it's methods.
 The methods
    do have default implementations so they are optional.